Paul Goetz is the chief revenue officer at Upserve, one of the largest and fastest-growing companies in the restaurant technology space.

 There’s a misconception that waiting tables or tending bar is easy.
 Anyone who’s worked in the restaurant industry knows that’s not true, but this all-too-common assumption no doubt leads to underappreciated workers, which in turn exacerbates the hospitality industry’s 72 percent turnover rate.
 Some make the mistake of assuming servers are simply transient and looking for more pay or better opportunities, but that takes the responsibility off bad restaurant owners and poor management.
 Sometimes, it’s them, not you.

 Lesson No. 1: Just because a location is busy doesn’t mean it’s the ideal place to work.
-Keep an eye out for these signs of trouble:
+Keep an eye out for these eight signs of trouble.

 Positive leadership is necessary to foster a positive work environment.
 Nobody wants to work for someone who only points out mistakes while ignoring accomplishments.
 Owners and operators who only talk about negative reviews, rather than how great the hospitality is, are a definite red flag.